graveja0/health-care-markets/README.md

 codes in which we observe patients utilizing a common set of hospitals.
-Alternatively, we may be interested in clustering hospitals into groups based on strong economic ties among them (e.g., identifying “competing” hosptials that draw patients from similar ZIP codes).
+Alternatively, we may be interested in clustering hospitals into groups based on strong economic ties among them (e.g., identifying “competing” hospitals that draw patients from similar ZIP codes).

 Identification of these clusters is the objective of commmunity-detection algorithms that have been developed to partition a